-Today we will finally be talking about improving your handwriting.
+Today we will finally be talking about improving probably the most accessible type of Bullet Journal lettering – your handwriting.

-However let’s be honest – we probably haven’t been writing much lately.
-Our modern world doesn’t require us to write that much anymore (let’s not take into account the little scribbles we take during work meetings).
+However, let’s be honest – we probably haven’t been writing much lately.
+Our modern world doesn’t require us to write that much anymore (let’s not consider the little scribbles we take during work meetings).

 This is what happened when I started a Bullet Journal.
 My biggest issue was trying to understand what I wrote.

-Especially since when I was in school, I was obviously writing in Russian and, well, my Latin letters were absolutely unreadable, probably something like a 5-year-old would scribble.
+Especially since when I was in school, I was using a Cyrillic alphabet, and, well, my Latin letters were absolutely unreadable, probably something like a 5-year-old would scribble.

-When you start working on your handwriting, be sure you have a comfortable place to work.
-Let it be a large desk so you have enough space for your paper and your elbows aren’t hanging.
+When you start working on your handwriting, be sure you have a comfortable workplace.
+Let it be a large desk so you have enough space for your paper, and your elbows aren’t hanging.

-Be sure that you sit comfortably with your feet on the floor, your back straight, and your hand and arm relaxed.
+Be sure to sit comfortably with your feet on the floor, your back straight, and your hand and arm relaxed.

-You will do better if you sit straight and your forearm is resting on the table, so your arm moves the fingers, not your wrist.
+You will do better if you sit straight and your forearm rests on the table, so your arm moves the fingers, not your wrist.

 Choose The Right Pen